AdobeDocs/campaign-classic.en/help/installation/using/email-archiving.md

 ## Recommendations and limitations {#recommendations-and-limitations}

 * The email archiving feature is optional.
 Please check your license agreement.
 * For hosted and hybrid architectures, contact your account executive to activate it.
+The BCC address of your choice must be provided to the Adobe team who will configure it for you.
-For on-premise installations, follow the guidelines below - see the [Activating email archiving (on premise)](#activating-email-archiving--on-premise-) and [Configuring the BCC email address (on premise)](#configuring-the-bcc-email-address--on-premise-) sections.
+* For on-premise installations, follow the guidelines below to activate it - see the [Activating email archiving (on premise)](#activating-email-archiving--on-premise-) and [Configuring the BCC email address (on premise)](#configuring-the-bcc-email-address--on-premise-) sections.
 * Once email BCC is configured, make sure the feature is enabled in the delivery template or in the delivery through the **[!UICONTROL Archive emails]** option.
 For more on this, see [this section](../../delivery/using/sending-messages.md#archiving-emails).
 * You can only use one BCC email address.
 * Only successfully sent emails are taken in account, bounces are not.